First-order (coarse) correlated equilibria in non-concave games: Introduction

 This motivates the necessity of a more general notion of equilibrium analysis, stronger than coarse correlated equilibria for normal-form games and weaker than Nash equilibria, which nevertheless captures the guarantees of the above-mentioned settings and is tractable to approximate or reason about.
-For the case of auctions, one recent proposal has been that of \emph{mean-based learning algorithms} \cite{braverman2018selling}, but even in that case convergence results of \cite{deng2022nash,FGLMS21} are conditional.
+For the case of auctions, one recent proposal has been that of \emph{mean-based learning algorithms} \cite{braverman2018selling}, but even under this stronger assumption on the learning dynamics, the convergence results obtained by \cite{deng2022nash,FGLMS21} are conditional.

 There are two approaches towards the resolution of this question which, while not totally divorced in methodology, can be considered distinct in their philosophy.
 One approach has been to consider \emph{``game dynamics as the meaning of a game''} \cite{PP19}, inspecting the existence of dynamics which converge to Nash equilibria, and extending price of anarchy analysis to include whether an equilibrium is reached with high probability.
 The work on the former has demonstrated impossibility results; there are games such that any gradient dynamics have starting points which do not converge to a Nash equilibrium, and for a set of games of positive measure no game dynamics may guarantee convergence to $\epsilon$-Nash equilibria \cite{BHS12,MPPS22}.
-Meanwhile, \cite{panageas2016average,sakos2024beating} proposed the \emph{average price of anarchy} as a refined performance metric accounting for the game dynamics.
+Meanwhile, \cite{panageas2016average,sakos2024beating} propose the \emph{average price of anarchy} as a refined performance metric accounting for the game dynamics.
 The average price of anarchy is defined as the expectation over the set of initial conditions for the welfare of reached Nash equilibria, for a fixed gradient-based learning dynamics for the game.